canjs/can-define/map/docs/prototype.update.md

 @signature `map.update(props)`

-  Assigns each value in `props` to a property on this map instance named after the corresponding key in `props`, effectively merging `props` into the Map.
+  Sets each value in `props` to a property on this map instance named after the corresponding key in `props`, effectively merging `props` into the Map.
   Properties not in `props` will be set to `undefined`.